Your professional development - a guide for doctoral students

 Recording and reflecting on your development

-It’s important that you keep a record of the activities or tasks you have undertaken and how they have contributed to your skills development.
+It’s also essential to keep a record of the activities or tasks you have undertaken and how they have contributed to your skills development.
 Remember, these don’t have to be just formal training workshops or courses.
-Write statements to demonstrate what skills you have developed and make sure you give examples of what you have done, why you did them and what you achieved.
+Write statements to demonstrate what skills you have developed, give specific examples of how you have used them and what you achieved.
 These statements will be invaluable for writing job applications and preparing for interviews.
-Use the RDF table to help you define the skills you have.
+Use the training handbook to help you define the skills you have.

 The Doctoral Skills Programme